tlong314/Table2Game/README.md

 `tg.addGamesList(gamesList)`

-Creates a `<select>` element after the table, containing names of games to choose from, based on the gamesList parameter, which is a plain JavaScript object of game names pointing to their Table2Game constructor options.
+Creates a `<select>` element after the table, containing names of games to choose from, based on the `gamesList` parameter, which is a plain JavaScript object of game names pointing to their Table2Game constructor options.

 Again, this section is still being updated.
 There are a few more methods that need to be included.

 ## Demo Games

 These are games built into the engine for use and for code examples.
-Pass any of these strings into the Table2Game constructor (and a second argument for the options, to point to your table) and you can play the game.
+Pass any of these strings into the Table2Game constructor (and a second argument for the options, including a `table` key pointing to your table) and you can play the game.

 "Ping Pong"